openshift/enhancements/README.md

 the project, or the maintainers.
 They may provide advice about who should review a specific proposal and point out deadlines or other time-based criteria for completing work.
-The approver is responsible for recognizing when consensus has been reached so that a proposal is ready to be approved, or formally rejected.
+The approver is responsible for recognizing when consensus among reviewers has been reached so that a proposal is ready to be approved, or formally rejected.
 In cases where consensus is not emerging on its own, the approver may also step in as a mediator.
 The approver does not need to be a subject-matter expert for